neobrain/steam-runtime-tools/bin/launch-client.md

 A similar procedure can be used for non-Proton games, by adding `SRT_LAUNCHER_SERVICE_STOP_ON_EXIT=0` to the launch options in a similar way.

+## Running debugging commands outside the per-game container

+While inside the Steam Linux Runtime container, there is a copy of **steam-runtime-launch-client** available in the **PATH**.

+This can be used to run diagnostic commands that are not available inside the container, such as **ping**(8):

+    $ steam-runtime-launch-client --alongside-steam --host -- \
+        ping store.steampowered.com

+This works by contacting an instance of **steam-runtime-launcher-service**(1) that is run by the Steam client (`--alongside-steam`), or if that is not available, by attempting to use a similar interface provided by Flatpak (`--host`).

+App and game developers should avoid using this facility for normal app/game functionality, because the command does not benefit from any of Steam's usual mechanisms for providing cross-distribution compatibility, and some distributions are very unusual and will break most typical assumptions.

 <!-- vim:set sw=4 sts=4 et: -->